 It’s not dark yet, but it’s getting there

-Love Sick began the encore, the brooding opening song from Time Out of Mind which Bob had also played as an encore when Marc and I had seen him together that time at Wembley in 97, being the only song from it which he had debuted.
-Now I could hear for myself how much the live version of this song had improved with age, it was now less severe; more brooding, more spacious, more carved into a shapeless shape which the listener could wander into.
-Like a Rolling Stone followed and was again absolutely brilliant with Bob and the boys lined up once more in a Fender guitar battalion.
-The lights were turned full onto the packed arena, to give Bob and the boys a good view of everyone whilst the crowd waved wildly, with virtually everyone up and out of their seats and by this stage dancing in the aisles.
-Bob loves it, he might be at an age now when he realises just how strictly finite such moments are and how much he is going to miss them when they are gone.
-The life of a god no less, a 100% pure shot of adrenaline for him and after 40 years playing countless shows across the world he had earned it.
-Like a Rolling Stone, good candidate for best song of the 20th century, never sounded fresher, despite the fact Bob has played it thousands of times over the years and will no doubt continue to do so for the next few to come.
+Love Sick began the encore, which had also been played at the same point when Marc and I had seen Bob together at Wembley in 97, being the only song which he had debuted from Time Out of Mind on that occasion.
+Now I could hear for myself how much the live version of this song had improved with age.
+It was less severe; more brooding, more spacious, more carved into a shapeless shape which the listener could wander into.
+Like a Rolling Stone followed and was again absolutely brilliant with Bob and the boys lined up once more in a Fender guitar union all guns blazin’ an’ struttin’ their stuff.
+The lights were turned full onto the packed arena to give Bob and the boys a good view of things whilst the crowd waved wildly, with virtually everyone up and out of their seats and by this stage dancing in the aisles.
+Bob must surely love it, he might be at an age now where he realises just how strictly finite such moments are and how much he is going to miss them when they are gone.
+The life of a god no less, a 100% pure shot of adrenaline for him and after 40 years playing countless shows around the world he had earned it.
+Like a Rolling Stone, good candidate for best song of the 20th century, never sounded fresher, despite the fact Bob has played it thousands of times over the years and will no doubt continue to do so for the next few decades to come.

-Another change from the NEC came next with a nowadays relatively rare outing for Mr Tambourine Man.
-Naturally it is one of my all time favourite Bob songs, as with the one hand clapping free raising through the foggy reels of rhyme it took us to those realms transcendental.
-So that was now the sixth change between the two shows and slowly but surely they were stacking up.
-But there was no change with Things Have Changed which came along next however, then before we knew it we were in the home straight with the trio that is Forever Young, Highway 61 Revisited and Blowin’ in the Wind.
-All of them great, all of them exactly the same as the NEC and all as equally enjoyable.
 Bob seems to have got certain parts of his current set fairly firmly nailed into place for the time being; Like a Rolling Stone, Tangled Up in Blue and Highway 61 Revisited are always going to be played no matter what.
-Not so with Blowin’ in the Wind but lately Bob has been doing it an awful lot which kind of makes perfect sense as it is an absolute classic to finish the show with although I have to admit it has never been one of my favourites, but then again the other night at the NEC I had thought it was pretty good!
+Not so with Blowin’ in the Wind but lately Bob has been doing it an awful lot which kind of makes perfect sense as it is an absolute classic to finish the show with, although I have to admit it has never been one of my favourites, but then again the other night at the NEC I had thought it was pretty good!
 So all in all Sheffield yielded six changes from the show at Birmingham NEC and my mind was already going over what Cardiff might have in store for me the following night.
 Just a question of wait and see I guess, wait and see what happened when we met up again in the heart of the Principality.

 Setlist Sheffield Arena 22nd September 2000 –